yaoyi92/autoplex/docs/user/rss/flow/input/input.md

   isolated_atom_energies:
 ```

 The `tag` identifies the elements in the system, such as `Si` in this example, and can also be passed to the parameters for random structure generation.
-Setting `train_from_scratch=false` indicates that the RSS workflow will start from scratch.
+Setting `train_from_scratch=True` indicates that the RSS workflow will start from scratch.
 To resume a workflow, refer to the [Resuming workflow from point of interruption](../quick_start/start.md) section.

 ## Buildcell parameters